Oneflow-Inc/libai/docs/source/tutorials/Train and Eval Command Line.md

 path_to_your_config.py # config.py for your task
 ```

-### train & partly evaluation
+### Training & partly evaluation

-If test dataset cost much time. you can set `train.evaluation.eval_iter=20` in your `config.py` or in command line, it will run 20 steps in testing for fast eval, which may only test part of the test dataset:
+If the test dataset costs a lot of time, you can set `train.evaluation.eval_iter=20` in your `config.py` or in the command line, it will run 20 steps for only part of the test dataset in testing for fast eval:

 > NOTE: the eval metric will be calculated in partly testing dataset